 Swiss-Egyptian social worker Hamed Selim lives in Zurich.
 He’s been here for over two decades now, but still goes back to support his family in Cairo with money and anything else they might need.
-This time his return comes more than one year after the country’s revolution.
+This time his return (in 2012) comes more than one year after the country’s revolution.
 WRS’s Tony Ganzer heads with Selim to the roof of a building near Tahrir square where his family still lives, with a bird’s eye view of the revolution:

 From mounted speakers on the buildings of downtown Cairo seeps the evening call to prayer for Muslims here.
 The streets are crowded with cars and vendors, the buildings are tall and worn.
 But up above it all is where Hamed Selim spent his childhood.

-SELIM: “I was born in downtown of Cairo.
-I lived on a roof of downtown of Cairo, not in an apartment.
+“I was born in downtown of Cairo,” Selim says, recalling his native Egypt from a radio studio in Zurich.
+“I lived on a roof of downtown of Cairo, not in an apartment.
 But it’s really shiny and nice and big and beautiful, and lots of neighbors and everybody know each other and such things.
 It’s like a small village.”

 The roof is where his mother and other family still live.
 Twelve people stay in this small, three-room home, originally just one room made for building employees.

 His mother Karima calls it ‘living on a fixed income.’
 She gets 500 Egyptian pounds, or about 70 Swiss francs, a month from her now-deceased husband’s pension.
-Electricity costs alone can run between 200 to 300 Egyptian pounds a month.
-It’s with this reality that Karima Selim is optimistic for the latest revolution.
+Electricity costs alone can run between 200 to 300 Egyptian pounds a month, Selim says.

-Translated by Hamed: She said in the beginning she was in the time from the king, Farouk, this is from the Muhammad Ali family, until the revolution came from Nasser, the life was really interesting and nice and secure.
+Hamed translates for his mother, explaining that she said in the beginning she was in the time from the king, Farouk, this is from the Muhammad Ali family, until the revolution came from Nasser, the life was really interesting and nice and secure.
 And after Nasser start the life goes down until this new revolution came, which is really good for Egypt.

 Karima Selim sits in a chair in the main room of her home—three large couches line three walls.
 The space serves are living room, dining room, and bedroom depending on needs.

 Muhammed is one of her sons.

-Muhammed earns about 350 Egyptian pounds a month in his office job, that’s about 50 Swiss francs.
+He says he earns about 350 Egyptian pounds a month in his office job, that’s about 50 Swiss francs.
 He says everything is still terribly expensive in Egypt after the revolution, but things are slowly improving.
 They need more stability, he says, but progress is already being seen with rising wages, as he’s been promoted.